rce-incorporated/Fiu/README.md

 `callHooks` - VM callback behaviour emulators
 `errorHandling` - Error handling by the VM for line information and opcode information
 `generalizedIteration` - Use generalized iteration in the VM
+`staticEnvironment` - Table of globals for option `useImportConstants`
+`useImportConstants` - Boolean to indicate if fiu should optimize `GETIMPORT` using `staticEnvironment`

 ### Vector constant support